 An order granting a petition for an expunction of an adult criminal matter has two basic effects.
 One, it requires deletion of records about the case.
 Two, it seeks to restore the petitioner to the status he or she had before the proceedings occurred.
 This discussion briefly describes those effects and their limitations.

-Deletion of Records
+Sealing or Deletion of Records

-Deletion of records is addressed by the specific expunction statute governing the criminal matter to be expunged and a generally applicable set of procedures on expunctions, G.S.
-15A-150 through G.S.
-15A-152.
-The deletion requirement applies to North Carolina’s courts; state and local law enforcement agencies; Division of Motor Vehicles (DMV); Department of Public Safety, Combined Records Section; State Bureau of Investigation (SBI); and other state and local government agencies identified by the petitioner in the petition for an expunction.
+The transition from deletion to sealing appears to apply to court records only, as the expunction statutes continue to require other entities subject to an expunction order to “purge” their records of “all entries made as a result of the charge or conviction ordered expunged,” subject to certain exceptions.
+See G.S.
+15A-150(b).
+The deletion requirement applies to: state and local law enforcement agencies; Division of Motor Vehicles (DMV); Department of Public Safety, Combined Records Section; State Bureau of Investigation (SBI); and other state and local government agencies identified by the petitioner in the petition for an expunction.
 See AOC-CR-285 (Apr.
-2018) (attachment to expunction petition for listing of additional state and local governments agencies that should receive expunction orders).
-On granting of an expunction, the clerk of court ordinarily must transmit the order to these entities as well as provide a certified copy of the order to the petitioner.
-G.S.
-15A-150(b).
-For automatic expunctions of dismissals and acquittals under G.S.
-15A-146(a4), postponed until July 1, 2024, the clerk is not required to give notice to other entities, although the Administrative Office of the Courts (AOC) could do so.
-G.S.
-15A-150(b), (e).
-The SBI is responsible for forwarding the order to the Federal Bureau of Investigation.
-G.S.
-15A-150(c).
+2018) (attachment to expunction petition for listing of additional state and local governments agencies that should receive expunction orders); see also G.S.
+15A-150(c) (requiring SBI to forward order to Federal Bureau of Investigation).
 If a state or local agency fails to comply with an expunction order, a person may file a petition for writ of mandamus to compel compliance.
 See infra Appendixes: Frequently Asked Questions (Reconsideration and Enforcement of Expunction Orders).

 Not all government records are subject to this deletion command.
 For example, DMV must expunge its records related to criminal proceedings in most instances but not all.[1]
 Despite the broad statutory mandate, an older decision held that a prosecutor’s investigative file, which was not open to the public, was not subject to expunction.[2]
 Changes enacted in 2020, in S.L.
 2020-35 (S 562), recognized that an arresting agency may maintain investigative records related to a charge expunged under G.S.
 15A-146, the statute on expunctions of dismissals.
 See G.S.
 15A-146(a5).
 An expunction order might not reach appellate records.[3]

 North Carolina law requires the taking of DNA samples on arrest for certain offenses and following conviction for those and other offenses, including all felonies.
 See G.S.
 15A-266.3A(f), (g); G.S.
 15A-266.4(b).
 North Carolina law provides for destruction of these DNA records and samples if the charge is dismissed, the person is acquitted or received a pardon of innocence, and similar dispositions.
-See infra Expunctions of Dismissals and Similar Dispositions: DNA Records; Charges Remanded to Juvenile Court.
+See infra Expunctions of Dismissals and Similar Dispositions: DNA Records; Charges Remanded or Removed to Juvenile Court.
 For expunctions of convictions, the applicable statutes state that expunction does not require destruction of DNA samples and records.
 See G.S.
 15A-145.4(h); G.S.
 15A-145.5(f) (so stating; 2014 amendment to this subsection deleted exception for fingerprint records, making such records subject to expunction order); G.S.
 15A-145.6(i); G.S.
 15A-145.9(j); see also 7B-2102(d) (stating that fingerprints and photographs of juveniles are not subject to expunction).
 Some expunction statutes involving convictions for which DNA samples are required do not address the issue.
 See G.S.
 15A-145.2(c); G.S.
 15A-145.8A.

 Use of Expunged Information